-On Saturday, Montana survivors gathered at the Capitol to connect, learn and heal.
+November 23rd is International Survivors of Suicide Loss Day, and on Saturday, Montana survivors gathered at the Capitol in Helena to connect, learn, and heal.

 “For many loss survivors, attending a Survivor Day event is an opportunity to discover that they are not alone in their experience of losing someone they know and love to suicide,” said Tova Reddick-Starkel, an organizer for the local event.

 Luminaries were placed on the grand staircase of the rotunda with pairs of shoes that represented each person lost to suicide in Lewis and Clark County in 2018.

 This is the third year the event has been held in Helena.
 It featured a resource fair, a short documentary “Pathways to Healing: Hope After Suicide Loss” by the American Foundation for Suicide Prevention and a panel discussion for attendees to participate in.